“One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors.” —Plato

 He is the Executive Director of Americans for Prosperity in NJ.
 In that role he defeated 2 ballot questions that would have added billions and billions of dollars in state debt.
 He currently serves as a major thorn in the side of the liberal democrats and Party Crashers.
 He continualy attempts to clean up the liberal train wreck in Trenton commonly known as the State Legislature.
 It's a shame that he is usualy alone in his endeavors as the Party Crashers(formerly known as RINO'S) in the state legislature remain impotent.

 Nobody knows the the issues nor the solutions to NJ's fiscal woes better than Steve Lonegan.
 Taking the people where they want to go is easy...taking them where they should go is the role of a leader.
 The taxpayers of this once great state of New Jersey need to follow this leader all the way to the state house in 2009.
 If you want to downsize privatize and prioritize-This is your guy.
-He is a fierce defender of the NJ taxpayer and
+He is a fierce defender of the NJ taxpayer and we are happy to see him running for governor in 09'.

-Assemblyman Doherty was elected to the New Jersey General Assembly in 2001.
-He serves in the Assembly on the Appropriations Committee and the Labor Committee.
-The assemblyman has carried the conservative mantle on many issues such as preserving the institution of marriage, battling against taxpayer funded stem cell research, and fighting to get taxpayer approval for any debt issued by local and county governments.
+The Senator has carried the conservative mantle on many issues such as preserving the institution of marriage, battling against taxpayer funded stem cell research, and fighting to get taxpayer approval for any debt issued by local and county governments.

 As Warren County Freeholder some years ago he also almost got thrown in jail by a Superior Court Judge for voting against a $5 million bonding scheme.
 Thanks to former Freeholder Doherty, Warren County now has the lowest debt of any county in the state.